-2008 seems like it was here and gone in a blink of an eye.
-Yet, look around Solana Beach and the evidence tells the story of another accomplished year for the region's second smallest city.
+2008 more active and greener2008 seems like it was here and gone in a blink of an eye.
+Yet, look around Solana Beach and the evidence tells the story of another accomplished year for the region’s second smallest city.

 Progress continued to create a more pedestrian-friendly downtown with the completion of the Cliff Street Bridge in February and the Plaza Street cleanup in May.
 Momentum to revitalize Highway 101 will continue to build in 2009 as the streetscape plan moves forward.

 The city is turning greener by the day, tackling climate change issues through its growing Clean and Green Committee and implementing a green building program and plastic bag recycling.
 More is on the way in 2009, including a green building week in February.

 New community events and collaboration seemed to come from all corners of town.

 Along with old favorites like Movie Night and Fiesta del Sol, the city hosted two new events, a Cinco de Mayo celebration and summer concerts at Fletcher Cove Park, which are bound to become popular traditions.

 The Friends of the Solana Beach Library hosted the first-ever community reading program Solana Beach Reads, bringing residents together to discuss the tough issue of immigration through Luis Alberto Urea’s true-life novel “The Devil’s Highway.”

 Amidst a worsening financial crisis, city businesspeople banded together to launch the Shop Solana Beach First campaign, educating residents about the multiple benefits of shopping locally.